 The IASB also:

 All 14 IASB members agreed with these decisions.

-All 13 Board members confirmed they were satisfied the Board has complied with the applicable due process requirements and has undertaken sufficient consultation and analysis to begin the process for balloting the exposure draft.
+All 14 IASB members confirmed they were satisfied the IASB has complied with the applicable due process requirements and has undertaken sufficient consultation and analysis to begin the process for balloting the Standard.

-One Board member indicated an intention to dissent from the proposals in the exposure draft.
+No IASB member indicated an intent to dissent from issuing the Standard.

 The IASB decided re-exposure of the proposals in the Exposure Draft as revised by its tentative decisions is not required.

 All 14 IASB members agreed with this decision.